Seek Returns logo

 Min

-AVGO vs. JBL: A comparison of their P/B Ratio against their respective Semiconductors and Hardware, Equipment & Parts industry benchmarks.
+AVGO vs. JBL: A comparison of their Price-to-Book Ratio (MRQ) against their respective Semiconductors & Semiconductor Equipment and Electronic Equipment, Instruments & Components industry benchmarks.

 Valuation at a Glance